hsaklecha/tambola-claim-validator/README.md

 ## Claim Validation Process

 1. **Input Validation**:
-   - The user provides the ticket, the announced numbers, and the game type.
+   - The user provides the ticket, the announced numbers and the game type.

 2. **Game Selection**:
    - Based on the provided game type, a corresponding `GameValidator` (e.g., `TopRowValidator`) is instantiated.